Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 Static code analysis tools assess, compile, and check for vulnerabilities and security flaws to analyze code under test.
 A state-of-the-art tool can apply a checker to find issues, violations, and vulnerabilities in the code.
 With a comprehensive set of static code analysis techniques — pattern-based analysis, dataflow analysis, abstract interpretation, metrics, and more — you can verify code quality with a substantial number of checkers.
 Meanwhile, you can provide actionable workflows to help your team reduce noise, prioritize findings, and fix defects in the code.

-Static code analysis tools can support 2500+ different rules that cover industry coding standards such as AUTOSAR C++ 14, MISRA, JSF, CERT, CWE, and more.
 Specialized bug finders like null pointer dereference, division by zero, memory leaks, and others are also supported.
-Many tools allow you to create custom rule configurations to suit your project or company needs.
-You can also opt to adopt the rules that are grouped into predefined configurations.
+Create custom rule configurations to suit your project or company needs or opt to adopt the rules that are grouped into predefined configurations.

 “MISRA”, “MISRA C” and the triangle logo are registered trademarks of The MISRA Consortium Limited. ©The MISRA Consortium Limited, 2021.
 All rights reserved.